wzhudev/reverse-linear-sync-engine/README.md

 ### Schema Hash

 `ModelRegistry` includes a special property called **`__schemaHash`**, which is a hash of all models' metadata and their properties' metadata.
 This hash is crucial for determining whether the local database requires migration, a topic covered in detail in a later chapter.
-I have already added comments in the source code explaining how it is calculated, so I won’t repeat that here.
+I have already added comments in the source code explaining how it is calculated, so I won't repeat that here.

 > [!INFO]
 > TypeScript Decorators
 >
 > When TypeScript transpiles decorators, it processes property decorators before model decorators.
 As a result, property decorators are executed first.
 By the time `ModelRegistry.registerModel` is called, all properties of that model have already been registered, and their metadata will also be included in the `__schemaHash`.